My saw finally arrived. It also just about crippled my hand.

 So if you ever somehow stumble across this here thing where I write stuff, thanks Dale.
 You made a profane, cynical guy slightly less cynical but no less profane.
 And that’s for the best, wouldn’t you say?

-If I ever put a press pack together for any reason (not that I ever will), the quote that ends his review of the music I sent him will be in there, along with some of the other memorable things people have said about me.
+If I ever put a press pack together for any reason (not that I ever will), the quote that ends his review of the music I sent him will be in there, along with some of the other memorable things people have said about me over the years.